DCS-Web-Editor/dcs-web-editor-docs/docs/sections/units/units.md

 Select individual units via the selector boxes on the left-hand side.
 This will also select the units on the map.

 Following the Unit List are the Unit Selector Buttons.
-All of these buttons send you to the same place: the Units window:
+All of these buttons send you to the same place:

+## Units Window

 ![UnitsWindow](./images/UnitsWindow.png)

 This window contains all of the placeable units of the editor.
 The very top contains a search field to search for specific units, as well as a coalition and country dropdown menu.
 In the top left are the unit type selector tabs.
 These mirror the unit selector buttons in the Unit category of the Editor Interface.

 Each named tab contains the units of the corresponding type.

 ## Unit Panel

+After placing a unit, you have access to it's Unit Panel.

 ![Panel](./images/Panel.png)

-Not the unit type and faction at the top.
+Note the unit type and faction at the top.
 Just below is the name and group of the unit, which can both be changed.

 Add unit will add a unit to this unit's group.